dubblen/sc2ai-getting-started/tutorials/bot-rust/README.md

 ```

 #### Enable Wine feature (Linux only)
-Enable wine feature by adding this block anywhere into the `Cargo.toml` file:
+Enable wine feature by adding this block into the `Cargo.toml` file:
 ```toml
 [features]
 wine_sc2 = ["rust-sc2/wine_sc2"]